 Narration and Background Music

-Arranging the voiceover artist and getting background music can often happen at the same time.
-For the voice work, I’ve used online voice talent services, or have had the client provide this.
-For background music I normally use a website that offers royalty-free music, but like with voice talent I have had the client provide this as well.
+Arranging the voiceover artist and getting background music can often happen a the same time that the previous steps are happening.
+For the voice work, I have used online voice talent services and have also had the client provide this.
+If there will be background music in the video, I normally use royalty-free music that can be purchased online, but like with voice talent I have had the client provide this as well.